nikitinay/lambda/README.md

-### Task lists
+## Task lists
-- [x] Write a infrastructure as code specification that deploys a "Hello world" lambda functionor with SAM or serverless
+- [x] Write a infrastructure as code specification that deploys a "Hello world" lambda functionor with SAM or serverless.
 - [x] Modify your code to provision a SNS topic with terraform
 - [ ] Extend the above lambda function to fetch the latest blocks and send a notification to an SNS topic for each new block.

 ## Check
 cd terraform